 - (8) The administrator shall designate, in writing, a staff member in charge in the administrator's absence.
-If the administrator is absent for more than thirty (30) consecutive days, during which time he or she is not readily accessible for consultation by telephone with the delegated individual, the individual designated to be in charge shall be a currently licensed nursing home administrator.
-Such thirty (30)-consecutive-day absences may only occur once within any consecutive twelve (12)-month period.
+If the administrator is absent for more than thirty (30) consecutive days, during which time he or she is not readily accessible for consultation by telephone with the delegated individual, the individual designated to be in charge shall be an administrator currently licensed by the Missouri Board of Nursing Home Administrators, in accordance with Chapter 344, RSMo.
+Such thirty- (30-) consecutive day absences may only occur once within any consecutive twelve- (12-) month period.
 II/III - (9) The facility shall not care for more residents than the number for which the facility is licensed.
 However, if the facility operates a non-licensed adult day care program for four (4) or fewer participants within the licensed facility, the day care participants shall not be included in the total facility census.
 Adult day care participants shall be counted in staffing determination during the hours the day care participants are in the facility.
 II/III - (10) The facility shall not admit or continue to care for residents whose needs cannot be met.
 If necessary services cannot be obtained in or by the facility, the resident shall be promptly referred to appropriate outside resources or discharged from the facility.
 I/II - (11) All personnel responsible for resident care shall have access to the legal name of each resident, name and telephone number of resident's physician, resident's designee or legally authorized representative in the event of emergency.
-II/III - (12) All persons who have any contact with the residents in the facility shall not knowingly act or omit any duty in a manner that would materially and adversely affect the health, safety, welfare or property of residents.
-No person who is listed on the department's Employee Disqualification List (EDL) shall work or volunteer in the facility in any capacity whether or not employed by the operator.
+II/III - (12) All persons who have any contact with the residents in the facility shall not knowingly act or omit any duty in a manner that would materially and adversely affect the health, safety, welfare, or property of residents.
+No person who is listed on the Employee Disqualification List (EDL) maintained by the department as required by section 198.070, RSMo, shall work or volunteer in the facility in any capacity whether or not employed by the operator.
 For the purpose of this rule, a volunteer is an unpaid individual formally recognized by the facility as providing a direct care service to residents.
 The facility is required to check the EDL for individuals who volunteer to perform a service for which the facility might otherwise have to hire an employee.
-The facility is not required to check the EDL for individuals or groups such as scout groups, bingo or sing-along leaders.

-The facility is not required to check the EDL for an individual such as a priest, minister or rabbi visiting a resident who is a member of the individual's congregation.
-However, if a minister, priest or rabbi serves as a volunteer facility chaplain, the facility is required to check to determine if the individual is listed on the EDL since the individual would have contact with all residents.
+The facility is not required to check the EDL for individuals or groups such as scout groups, bingo leaders, or singalong leaders.
+The facility is not required to check the EDL for an individual such as a priest, minister, or rabbi visiting a resident who is a member of the individual's congregation.
+However, if a minister, priest, or rabbi serves as a volunteer facility chaplain, the facility is required to check the EDL since the individual would have potential contact with all residents.
 I/II